getsolus/solus-site.github.io/content/blog/this-year-in-solus-2016.md

 We kicked off the New Year on a high note with the release of our **first** ISO snapshot, [Solus 2017.01.01.0](/2017/01/01/solus-releases-iso-snapshot-20170101-0).

 This snapshot featured some out-of-the-box experience for shipped applications, such as improved MTP support, performance improvements for eopkg, and so forth.
 We also delivered upgrade NVIDIA proprietary drivers, an updated Firefox and
-Thunderbird, as well as improvements to both our Installer as well as Software Center.
+Thunderbird, as well as improvements to both our Installer and Software Center.

 The primary edition featured the latest Budgie and our MATE edition featured Brisk Menu.